Volcanoes General - 26 of 25

 A similar phenomenon occurred in April of 1815 with the cataclysmic eruption of Tambora Volcano in Indonesia, the most powerful eruption in recorded history.
 Tambora's volcanic cloud lowered global temperatures by as much as 3 degrees Celsius.
 Even a year after the eruption, most of the northern hemisphere experienced sharply cooler temperatures during the summer months.
 In parts of Europe and in North America, 1816 was known as "the year without a summer."

-Kious, W.J., and Tilling, R.I., 1996, This Dynamic Earth -- The Story of Plate Tectonics: U.S. Geological Survey General Interest Publication, 77 p.
+This Dynamic Earth -- The Story of Plate Tectonics, 1996, USGS General Interest Publication, 77 p.